mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ## Giving Input

 Control input events are also quite free-form.
-The Interactive server attaches special logic to certain actions, such as creating Spark transactions on buttons with a cost, but youre free to do pretty much whatever you want here.
+The Interactive server attaches special logic to certain actions, such as creating Spark transactions on buttons with a cost, but you're free to do pretty much whatever you want here.

 Input is given by calling `this.control.giveInput` inside the class.
 It takes an object which must have an `event` property, and can contain arbitrary other data.
-Using our previous HelloWorldControl example, lets turn that into a button that sends an event with the viewers username whenever they press it:
+Using our previous HelloWorldControl example, let's turn that into a button that sends an event with the viewer's username whenever they press it:

 ```jsx
 @Mixer.Control({ kind: 'helloWorld' })